ashleykleynhans/kartoza/README.md

 Provision a High Availability Multi Master Kubernetes Cluster using Vagrant, Virtualbox and Ansible with the following configuration:

-* 3 Kubernetes master nodes that manage the cluster
+* 2 Kubernetes master nodes that manage the cluster
 * 2 Kubernetes worker nodes where the Docker containers will be deployed to
 * 1 HAProxy Load Balancer to achieve High Availability across the master nodes
+* 1 MongoDB database server to persist data
+* 1 nginx reverse proxy to provide SSL termination

 With a default Kubernetes configuration, no external IP addresses are assigned when a LoadBalancer service is created.